MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 -The user will still be automatically signed into Microsoft Edge if the Windows account is of Azure AD or MSA type.

--Sync will not be enabled by default and users will be able to turn on sync from the sync settings.
+-Sync will not be enabled by default and users will be prompted to choose whether they'd like to sync on browser startup.
+You can use the [ForceSync](#forcesync) or the [SyncDisabled](#syncdisabled) policy to configure sync and the sync consent prompt.

 If you disable or don't configure this policy, the First-run experience and the Splash screen will be shown.